 We may seek Fast Track designation for some of our product candidates.
 If a product is intended for the treatment of a serious or life-threatening condition and the product demonstrates the potential to address unmet medical needs for this condition, the product candidate may be eligible for Fast Track designation.
+In March 2022, the FDA granted Fast Track designation to DT-216 for the treatment of FA.
 The benefits of Fast Track designation include more frequent meetings with FDA to discuss the drug's development plan and ensure collection of appropriate data needed to support drug approval, more frequent written communication from the FDA about such things as the design of the proposed clinical trials and use of biomarkers, eligibility for Accelerated Approval and Priority Review, if relevant criteria are met, and rolling review for its NDA.
 Even with the Fast Track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw Fast Track designation if it believes that the designation is no longer supported by data from our clinical development program.